bryntum/chronograph/README.md

 To find out about the remaining (and most interesting) features of ChronoGraph, continue to the [Advanced features](https://bryntum.github.io/chronograph/docs/modules/_src_guides_advancedfeatures_.html#advancedfeaturesguide) guide.

-Guides contains extensive references to the [API docs](https://bryntum.github.io/chronograph/docs/)
+The guides contain extensive references to the [API docs](https://bryntum.github.io/chronograph/docs/)

 The API surface is currently intentionally small and some features are not documented.
 Please [reach out](https://discordapp.com/channels/681424024445780014/681424024449974316) if you need something specific.